 A divided panel of the United States Court of Appeals for the Third Circuit reversed, holding in an opinion by Circuit Judge Thomas Hardiman that the procedures described by the District Court struck a reasonable balance between inmate privacy and the security needs of the two jails.
 621 F.3d 296 (2010).

 The federal Courts of Appeals had split on the question whether the Fourth Amendment allowed what are usually referred to as "blanket" strip search policies, in which no individualized suspicion need exist to justify a strip search of an arrestee.
 In a 5-4 opinion, with the majority by Justice Anthony Kennedy, the Supreme Court took the position that--at least if a prisoner was about to be housed in a jail's general population--no such individualized suspicion is required, no matter how minor the arrest offense.
-Accordingly, the Supreme Court affirmed the Third Circuit opinion.
+Accordingly, on April 2, 2012 the Supreme Court affirmed the Third Circuit opinion.